How To Value A Real Estate Brokerage?

 Gross Margin of Company Revenue

-For brokerages that have less than $2 million in gross revenue, the Gross Margin or Company Revenue Approach is the ideal one.
+For brokerages that have less than $2 million in gross revenue, the Gross Margin or Company Revenue Approach might be ideal.

 It is specific in the real estate industry for smaller businesses and when owners use a part of the revenues for the firm.

-Gross margin is the sum of a firm’s revenue after deducting all sales fees and costs.
+Gross margin is the sum of a firm’s revenue minus all sales fees and expenses.

 Once you identify the gross margin, you will use a specific percentage to assess the business value.